6 cost-saving ideas to improve eCommerce profit margins within your online business

-You put in the hours, have your business plan and orders are now starting to come through your website, Etsy store, or Amazon.
+You put in the hours, have your business plan and orders are now starting to come through your website, Etsy store or Amazon.

+Business is good.
 Or at least you feel that it should be.
 But you’re still feeling the pinch.

 Online retailers and web-based businesses are susceptible to letting costs eat away at profit margins.
 Fortunately, this isn’t a death sentence for your company.
 With a little discipline and planning, you can increase profitability and prepare to scale your operations.
+And with the rights tools, like the PitneyShip® shipping software, you can make it a little easier to manage, while saving money, too.

-Reap the rewards by following these 6 cost reduction strategies to increase your online business’s profitability:
+Reap the rewards by following these 6 cost reduction strategies to increase your online business’s profitability

-1. Address the Cost Management Problem
+1. Address the cost management problem

 The first step in getting more profit back into your company’s pockets is figuring out where the money is going.
 Cost management issues are rarely the result of a few big transactions.
 Rather, they stem from smaller repeat transactions that are not kept in check.